Dasith77/American_sign_lang_detector_/README.md

 ![image](https://github.com/Dasith77/American_sign_lang_detector_/assets/65776391/51789b39-cfdd-4812-956a-687c6843f526)

 ## About mediapipe library
 MediaPipe is an open-source framework developed by Google that focuses on providing pre-built solutions for various computer vision and machine learning tasks.
-It simplifies the development process by offering a collection of ready-to-use models and tools, allowing developers to build applications that involve real-time perception and understanding of the world through cameras, images, and videos.
+It simplifies the development process by offering a collection of ready-to-use models and tools, allowing developers to build applications that involve real-time perception and understanding of the world through cameras, images, and videos.The relationship between MediaPipe and TensorFlow is that MediaPipe is built on top of TensorFlow.
+It utilizes TensorFlow's underlying capabilities for training and inference of models.
+MediaPipe takes advantage of TensorFlow's deep learning capabilities while providing a higher-level interface for specific computer vision tasks.